Our Services

 Do not ignore symptoms that feel intense, new, or progressively worse.

-Sometimes, confusion on waking may overlap with REM Sleep Behavior Disorder (RBD).
-In RBD, the body does not remain properly paralyzed during dream sleep, leading to physical movements such as:
+Sometimes, confusion on waking may overlap with a more specific condition where the body doesn't remain properly paralyzed during dream sleep, leading to physical movements such as:

-If your morning confusion follows episodes of dream enactment, you may want to explore further.
-You can take a quick, free assessment using Ubie's Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to see if your symptoms align with this condition and help you determine whether professional evaluation is needed.
+If your morning confusion follows episodes of dream enactment, it's important to explore whether you might have Rapid Eye Movement (REM) Sleep Behavior Disorder—a condition that can be assessed quickly using Ubie's free AI-powered symptom checker to help determine if professional evaluation is needed.

 This tool does not replace a medical diagnosis but may help guide your next steps.